Adapted from Orangette

 Carefully, as not to burn yourself, lay your pastry circle over the apples, and tuck the overlap between the apples and the inside of the pan.
 I found that using a fork to tuck the ends in was helpful.

-Place the tart on a rimmed baking sheet and bake the tart for 30-35 minutes, until the pastry is golden brown.
+Place the tart on a rimmed baking sheet and bake the tart for 30 to 35 minutes, until the pastry is golden brown.
 Remove the skillet from the oven and allow the tart to rest for a couple of minutes.
 Tilt the pan slightly, and if you see a lot of juice, pour most of it out.
 A little juice is useful—or the apples might stick to the bottom of the pan.

 Place a serving platter over the skillet.
 With a decisive motion, both hands placed firmly on the 9 o’clock and the 3 o’clock, holding down the plate to the pan, flip the pan over so that the plate is now on the bottom.
 Gently set the plate down and remove the skillet.
 Your tart should easily separate from the pan onto the serving plate.